An In-Depth Guide to Client Communication for Accounting Firms

 Client communication is any interaction (written or verbal) between your firm and its clients.
 Whether you’re emailing or calling them, sending clear, concise, and contextual messages will help prevent conflict (or ensure quick resolution if any arise), and improve your client relationships.

-Importance of Client Communication
+Importance of Client Communication for Accounting Firms

-Few firms have had a better turnaround in their client communication experience than JNW Group.
+Few accounting firms have had a better turnaround in their client communication experience than JNW Group.
 Founded to help businesses solve accounting and tax challenges, its inability to manage client communication and work threatened its ability to scale.

 Nancy Louden, JNW’s Managing Director, said:

 “What drove me crazy was that it seemed like we didn’t know where certain things were.
 We were spending time trying to track down files and what needed to be done next, which would cause things to fall through the cracks.

 “Sometimes we have conversations with clients that required some type of response, and it was hard to know if it got done.
 If a client called and asked them to send a return, they didn’t have an efficient way to know if that call happened or if the work got done,” added Jim Rogers, JNW President.